 Sides again — so end with heads passing through to meet the sides.

 Circle left in these fours.
-Do Paso (turn partner left half-way, men cross right shoulder, turn opposite right half-way, men cross left shoulder, partner left) and make the circles again.
+Do Paso (turn partner left half-way, men cross right shoulder, turn opposite right half-way, men cross left shoulder, turn partner left) and make the circles again.
 Bouquet Waltz around the other four (form two circles which move round each other anti-clockwise while circling left about twice around), etc.

 Ones go down the middle, split the ring, round one to a line of four.
 Forward four and back.